FEMA Emergency Declaration – Virgin Islands Water Shortage and Health Impact From Unprecedented Sargassum Seagrass Influx

 Fannie Mae’s Natural Disaster Relief Policies

-FEMA Fire Management Assistance Declaration – Arizona Crooks Fire
+FEMA Fire Management Assistance Declaration – California Oak Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in the areas affected by the Crooks Fire on April 18, 2022.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in the areas affected by the Oak Fire on July 22, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: